-Theology, Religion, and Philosophy of Religion is one of the most wide-ranging of the subjects that can be studied at Cambridge with papers in history, philosophy, languages, biblical studies and religion and the human sciences.
-Students can study all the major faiths and there are a number of innovative and interdisciplinary papers which reflect the particular strengths of the Cambridge Divinity Faculty including: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.
+Theology, Religion, and Philosophy of Religion (TRPR) is one of the most wide-ranging of the subjects that can be studied at Cambridge.
+Four or five papers are taken in each year in subjects as diverse as philosophy, doctrine, biblical literature, scriptural languages, Islam, Judaism, Hinduism, and comparative religion.
+After a first year with a compulsory language paper and biblical paper, students can specialize in one area within the Theology, Religion and Philosophy of Religion tripos, create a blend to reflect their own interests, or study for a joint honours degree in Social Anthropology and Religious Studies (Modern Religion).
+One of the particular strengths of second year and third year study in the Cambridge Divinity Faculty are its interdisciplinary papers: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.

 UCAS Code: V600

-The aim of these interviews, which last up to 30 minutes each, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
+The aim of these interviews is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
-Although the Director of Studies will naturally want to discuss subject-related questions with you, no special preparation is necessary, or indeed desirable.
-You should expect to be asked questions relevant to the topics you have covered in your A-level modules – or equivalent, but in addition there will be questions and discussion exploring a wide range of issues such as the arguments for the existence of God, the relationship
+No special preparation is necessary, or indeed desirable.

-between religion and science, or the nature of fundamentalism.
+Applicants are normally asked general questions about their interest in the subject, as well as questions touching in a general way on different areas and approaches that are part of the TRPR syllabus.
+For example, there may be a more philosophical question, a question more focused on close analysis of religious texts, and a question about the lived experience of religion today.
 There is no attempt to catch candidates out, nor is the interview a test of memory or of detailed factual knowledge, it is more concerned with exploring your ability to think through a particular issue, explore all dimensions, and produce a coherent and well-founded answer.

 Further details about the Tripos can be found on the Faculty website and details of the Faculty's Open Day can be obtained from The Divinity School, West Road, Cambridge, CB3 9BS, tel: (01223) 763002 or by email.